sfstoolbox/theory/d_nfchoa/index.rst

-For a spherical secondary source distribution with radius :math:`R_0` the spherical coefficients of a line source :eq:`line-spherical-coefficients` and of the Green's function :eq:`freq-greens-function-spherical` are inserted into :eq:`freq-drivingfunction-spherical` and yield :cite:`Hahn2015`, eq.
+For a spherical secondary source distribution with radius :math:`R_0` the spherical coefficients of a line source :eq:`line-spherical-coefficients` and of the Green's function :eq:`fd-greens-function-spherical` are inserted into :eq:`fd-drivingfunction-spherical` and yield :cite:`Hahn2015`, eq.
 (20)

 .. math::
-    :label: freq-nfchoa-line-3d
+    :label: fd-nfchoa-line-3d

     D_{\text{spherical}}(\theta_0,\phi_0,\w) = A(\w) \frac{1}{2 R_0^2}
         \sum_{n=0}^{\infty} \sum_{m=-n}^{n}